(August 21-27): Introduction to Assistive and Instructional Technology

 - Review SPED 601 Syllabus

-Watch the introduction video and go over the SPED 601 syllabus to get an overview of objectives, expectations and assignments in SPED 601.
-If you have any questions, please do not hesitate to contact me (Min Ok: firstname.lastname@example.org).
-The best way to contact me is through e-mail, which I often check throughout a day.
+Welcome to SPED 601!
+Watch the introduction video and go over the SPED 601 syllabus to get an overview of objectives, expectations, and assignments in SPED 601.
+If you have any questions, please do not hesitate to contact me (Min Ok: email@example.com).
+The best way to contact me is through e-mail, which I check often throughout the day.

 This short article written by Dr. K. Rao provides an overview of what assistive technologies (AT) and educational technologies are.
 Several educational technologies (also known as instructional technologies) have assistive features that are useful to know about in inclusion settings.